Zero-emissions Access Program grant

 Examples of in-kind contributions include free or reduced-cost parking or facilities, volunteer administrative work, or donated technology.
 The value of donated goods or services will be based on the fair market price at the time of the donation.

 Applicants with in-kind contributions must provide documentation of in-kind valuation with their application.
 The value of donated goods or services will be based on the fair market price at the time of the donation.
-The in-kind match valuation supplemental form (Word 75KB) is available to assist the development and documentation of your in-kind contributions.
+The in-kind match valuation supplemental form is available in the application to assist the development and documentation of your in-kind contributions.

 If you have questions about match requirements, please contact us.

-March 31, 2022: WSDOT posts notice of funding opportunity.
-Grant applications available.
+March 15, 2023: WSDOT posts informational notice of funding opportunity.

-April 12, 2022: Informational webinar for prospective applicants.
+11 a.m., April 18, 2023: Informational webinar for prospective applicants.
+Register for the webinar.

-Mid-May - June 2022: Evaluation panel reviews and scores applications.
+May - June 2023: Evaluation panel reviews and scores applications.